Glastonbury Public Schools 2021-2022

 Glastonbury Public Schools will provide transparent and accurate data on COVID-19 cases in our schools.
 We will also maintain student and staff member privacy.

-This dashboard will be updated daily by 9 am.
+This dashboard will be updated at least once daily every Monday through Friday.

 Cases and quarantines come and go regularly based on critical dates (date symptoms appeared, test dates, last contact, etc.).
 The dashboard is kept accurate.
 Please know this data is trustworthy.